Laidout/laxkit/laxinput/README.md

     make depends
     make

 And that's it!
-If it actually worked, you should be able to simply run laxinput.
+If it actually worked, you should be able to simply run ./laxinput.